 “We are the ‘shared’ crowd, but we are not alone”: Alliance

-by Lucy PROUDLOCK for Shared Future News
+by Lucy PROUDLOCK

 22 January 2011

 The Alliance Party’s forty-first annual conference, entitled “A Northern Ireland that Works”, took place last month at Dunadry Hotel.
-Following the theme of most speeches during the day, conference closed following its second motion: “Shared Future”.
+Following the theme of most speeches during the day, the conference closed following its second motion: “Shared Future”.

-The motion was very much focussed on how an integrated society is needed to overcome today’s economic circumstances of NI and tackle social deprivation, and how current divisions not only limit progression but actually cost the public sector by provisioning separation.
+The motion was very much focused on how an integrated society is needed to overcome today’s economic circumstances of NI and tackle social deprivation, and how current divisions not only limit progression but actually cost the public sector by provisioning separation.

-Stephen Martin, proposing the motion, explained that the cost of division “affects us all”; that Northern Ireland would “thrive” by embracing diversity, so we need to insure a shared future is at the heart of everything we do.
+Stephen Martin, proposing the motion, explained that the cost of division “affects us all” — that Northern Ireland would “thrive” by embracing diversity, so we need to ensure a shared future is at the heart of everything we do.
 He went on to say NI is not a “benign apartheid” and that Alliance have a choice to lead and engage in politics that brings people together, by selling policies which mean better care and which benefit the people, because that is what they vote for.